 - Separate Scene Storytelling: The book does this with a chapter titled "The dwarf tells of Prince Caspian", when the dwarf is telling the story to the Pevensie children; the story is presented as a separate story, in which the children are not mentioned at all.
 Just before this chapter, the Lemony Narrator says "I won't include the children's interruptions".

 - Sequel Hook: There is brief mention in the novel of seven lords who were loyal to Caspian IX who were unafraid of the sea, and were sent out voyaging by Miraz, never to return.
 Searching for these lords is the impetus for The Voyage of the Dawn Treader.

 - Sibling Rivalry: Specifically between Susan and Lucy.
 Susan believes Aslan favors Lucy; Peter takes Susan's side in an important argument because she's older and talking logically, while Lucy's suggestion makes no (visible) sense.
 The film plays it up even more.

 - Smug Snake: Miraz, mildly.

 - Spare to the Throne: In the backstory, Miraz, who killed Caspian's father to take the throne.
-In a way, he kept Caspian alive afterwards to function as this - if Miraz would die, at least the crown would stay in the family.
-The event that kicks off the main plot is that Miraz has a son, who would become this trope to Caspian... unless Caspian were to die first.
+In a way, he kept Caspian alive afterwards to function as this — if Miraz were to die, at least the crown would stay in the family.
+The event that kicks off the main plot is that Miraz has a son, who would become the spare to Caspian... unless Caspian were to die first.

 - Sudden Sequel Death Syndrome: All the Narnians from The Lion, the Witch, and the Wardrobe are dead... from old age... hundreds of years ago.